By Brett Williams. Last Updated 21st July 2021. Welcome to our guide on claiming compensation for a trampoline accident.

 In this guide, you will find out everything you need to know about trampoline accident claims.
 This includes details on claiming for specific injuries, for example, trampoline broken leg claims and trampoline broken art claims.
 You will also find information on trampoline park safety UK-wide, including trampoline accidents statistics, as well as how much compensation you may be able to receive if you were to go forward with such a case.
 If you still have queries by the time you have finished reading this post, please do not hesitate to get in touch with us for more information.
 You will find our contact details, including our phone number and email address, at the end of the guide.

+Before we look at how to claim compensation for a trampoline accident, let’s first look at some relevant statistics.
 As mentioned in the introduction, the popularity of trampolining in recent years has, unfortunately, led to more trampoline injuries UK-wide.
 So, let’s take a look at trampoline injuries statistics in further detail.

 A report by RoSPA working alongside the Royal College of Emergency Medicine, which looked at a selection of data, revealed that 20,883 children between the ages of 0 and 19 were treated for injuries in A&E between January 2012 and March 2014.
-1.8% of thee injuries involved trampolining.
+1.8% of the injuries involved trampolining.
 It’s estimated that across England, 13,000 trampolining accidents are treated in A&E each year at the cost of £1.5 million to the NHS.